VCMS Staff Bios

 Brenda Sadeghi, Assistant Principal

-In her 18 years as a teacher, Jen Ventress has taught at several elementary and middle schools, both public and private.
-Most recently she taught third grade at Albert Einstein Academy in Santa Clarita.
+In her 20+ years as a teacher, Jen Ventress has taught at several elementary and middle schools, both public and private.
 The New York native says she feels she was “born to be a teacher.”
 She genuinely loves the work.
 Particularly gratifying for her is watching her students “work through struggles and reach success at whatever level it may be.”
 In her spare time, the Valencia resident enjoys spending time with her husband and teenage twin son and daughter, cooking, baking, and cheering on the Los Angeles Dodgers.
 In addition, she says, “I am passionate about giving back to others and promoting kindness in any way I can.”

 Prior to joining the faculty at VCMS, Paige Fessler was a naturalist at The Outdoor School at Rancho Alegre in Santa Barbara, California.
 The Simi Valley resident received her bachelor’s degree in elementary education from North Central College in her native Illinois.
 “I became a teacher because I love learning and wanted to help inspire and encourage other people to learn,” she says.
 In her free time, Paige loves hiking, reading, and spending time with her friends and family.
 She also is an enthusiastic cook.
 Desserts are her specialty.